 Another important rating metric was everyday maintenance.
 Tasks as simple as washing or lubing your bike after every ride are enhanced with a work stand.
 The more user-friendly a work stand is, the more likely we found ourselves using it.
 The everyday maintenance metric is basically a combination of all the other metrics we tested: ease of setup, height and angle adjustments, the clamp, and portability.

-There's a lot to consider when purchasing a bike work stand but any of the stands we tested will be better than the one you don't have.
-We hope the information we've gathered helps you decide which stand is the right one for you.
+There's a lot to consider when purchasing a bike work stand, but any of the stands we tested will be better than the one you don't have.
+We hope the information we've gathered helps you decide which work stand is the right one for you.